yokobond/tplink-smarthome-local-server/README.md

 ## How to Use It

-`tplink-smarthome-local-server` starts a web server with REST Web API.
+`tplink-smarthome-local-server` starts a web server with REST Web API to control devices in the LAN.

 ```sh
 npx tplink-smarthome-local-server
 ```

-This web server is listening port 3030 and access only allowed from local machine as default.
+This web server is listening port 3030 and access only allowed from the local machine as default.

 This command accepts these arguments.